ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 Review the following table for an overview of the Network MTU configuration settings that are applied to the public and private Distributed Virtual Switch (DVS), depending on whether the vCenter Server instance is deployed in V2.1 or later.

-Table 5.
-MTU configuration settings for vCenter Server instances and clusters depending on the instance version

 | vDS | V2.1 or later  | V2.0 or earlier (or upgraded from V2.0 or earlier) |
 |:-------------- |:-------------- |:------------- |
 | Public Switch  | 1500 (default) | 9000 (Jumbo Frames) |
 | Private Switch | 9000 (Jumbo Frames) | 9000 (Jumbo Frames) |
+{: caption="Table 5.
+MTU configuration settings for vCenter Server instances and clusters depending on the instance version" caption-side="top"}

 The settings apply to new instances and new clusters from instances deployed in V2.1 or later.
 The settings also apply to new clusters in cross {{site.data.keyword.CloudDataCents_notm}} from instances that were upgraded to V2.1 or later.